-At the beginning of the twentieth century, artists with new ideas found it nearly impossible to exhibit or sell their work in the United States.
-Recognizing the obstacles these artists faced, Mrs. Whitney began purchasing and showing their work, thereby becoming the leading patron of American art from 1907 until her death in 1942.
+At the beginning of the twentieth century, sculptor Gertrude Vanderbilt Whitney saw that American artists with new ideas had trouble exhibiting or selling their work.
+She began purchasing and showing their artwork, eventually becoming the leading patron of American art from 1907 until her death in 1942.

 Upon the founding of the Museum, Juliana Force, a close associate of Mrs. Whitney, was named director.
 Her curatorial staff was composed of three artists: Edmund Archer, Karl Free, and Hermon More.
 After Force's retirement in 1948, Hermon More was appointed director and served until his retirement in 1958, when Lloyd Goodrich assumed the position.
-John I. H. Baur was appointed director in 1968, following Goodrich, and upon the former's retirement in 1974, Tom Armstrong became director.
+John I. H. Baur was appointed director in 1968, following Goodrich, and upon the former's retirement in 1974, Thomas N. Armstrong III became director.
 David A. Ross was director from 1991 to 1998, and Maxwell L. Anderson assumed the role from 1998 to 2003.
 Adam D. Weinberg is the current Alice Pratt Brown Director of the Whitney Museum.